scrabbletank/farhome-rules/rulesdoc.md

 When inscribing a rune you may add 1 Bad die to the challenge roll, on success you create two runes instead of one.

+#### Spell Researcher
+*Requires proficiency with Scribing Tools, 3 Intelligence, 10th Level*

+Your experience with spell scrolls enables you to create spell scrolls for spells you don't know.
+You may research any spell at or below your casting level.
+Researching a spell costs double the normal costs for creating a spell scroll and takes 1 week of work for spells below 4th level, adding an additional week for every level at 4th and above.
+You add 1 Terrible die to the challenge roll, creating the spell scroll on success.

 ### Advanced

 #### Iron Grip